 Mellon Foundation funded Digital Humanities Course, 5C, The Claremont Colleges (Spring 2020, Fall 2017 - Scripps College)

-Course in development: ARCN10/CS10 Computer Science and Cultural Sustainability Science: How technologies are changing how we understand, preserve, and disseminate our civilizations creative expressions in the arts and cultural heritage
+Course in development: ARCN10/CS10 Computer Science and Heritage Science: How technologies are changing how we understand, preserve, and disseminate our civilizations creative expressions

 Workshops and Short Courses Taught: